U.S. intelligence agencies say Russia likely behind hacking of government agencies

 It was the first formal statement of attribution by the Trump administration.

-Elected officials briefed on the inquiry had previously said Russia was behind the hacking spree, but President Donald Trump said it could have been China.
+Elected officials briefed on the inquiry and Secretary of State Mike Pompeo had previously said Russia was behind the hacking spree, but President Donald Trump said it could have been China.

+The incoming administration of Joe Biden has already promised a response to the SolarWinds hacks.
+On Tuesday, the top Democrats on the Congressional intelligence committees underscored that need.

+“Congress will need to conduct a comprehensive review of the circumstances leading to this compromise, assess the deficiencies in our defenses, take stock of the sufficiency of our response in order to prevent this from happening again, and ensure that we respond appropriately,” said Rep. Adam Schiff, head of the House committee.

 Russian officials have denied involvement and did not immediately respond to questions Tuesday.